AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 >All match keys must be lowercased and SHA256-hashed.
 If your audience source contains unhashed values, use the **[!UICONTROL Apply transformation]** option in the UI.
 This feature is only available for Real-Time CDP audiences, not cloud sources.
 See the [Map fields](./setup/onboard-audiences.md#map-fields) section for details.
  -->

 To see a full walkthrough of how to reference audiences using the Collaboration UI, including data connection setup, match key mapping, and audience selection, watch the [RTCDP Collaboration Audience Referencing demonstration video](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/collaboration/reference-audiences-as-an-advertiser).
-It visually guides you through the end-to-end process and reinforces key setup decisions like consent enforcement and data transformations.

 Alternatively, see the document on [making audiences available in RTCDP Collaboration](https://experienceleague.adobe.com/en/docs/real-time-cdp-collaboration/using/setup/onboard-audiences#import-audiences).